wwestrop/tech-smash/README.md

 # Tech Smash As A Service

-For when there's no other way to express how you really feel....
+When there's no other way to express how you feel....

 [Try it out here](https://wwestrop.github.io)